 A large portion of the underperformance of Emerging Markets can be traced to its largest constituent, China, where markets have struggled due to changing government edicts and company-specific concerns, most notably Evergrande.

 China has embarked on a policy dubbed Common Prosperity, which seeks to more broadly balance the wealth that has accumulated over the years among companies and individuals.

 While this may ultimately prove beneficial to the average Chinese citizen, to-date, given the constant state of flux, it has been detrimental to owners of Chinese equities.
 For any investor, one of the biggest negatives is uncertainty, and that has been ample within China in 2021.

 We believe the recent events in China will have long-lasting impacts for Chinese equities, Emerging Markets in general, and U.S. Companies that have historically derived substantial revenues from China’s fast-growing economy.

 A discussion of those impacts is clearly beyond the scope of this narrative, but with China being the world’s second-largest economy, the topic has outsized investment implications.
-Accordingly, we will thoroughly explore this in our upcoming BMT Fall Quarterly, which will be dedicated entirely to China.
+Accordingly, we will thoroughly explore this in our upcoming Bryn Mawr Trust Fall Quarterly, which will be dedicated entirely to China.
 In that piece, we will review how the recent events are likely to impact both Chinese equities and other companies with substantial exposure to the country.